About

 2016: Ploughshares celebrates its 45th anniversary with a specialty issue guest-edited by Claire Messud and James Wood.

-2018: Ploughshares launches the Fall Longform issue as a venue for longer stories and essays.
+2018: Ploughshares reimagines the Solos series as the Fall Longform issue, a venue for longer stories and essays.

 2021: Ploughshares celebrates its 50th anniversary and hosts a virtual gala with featured guest editors and writers in conversation.
 Proceeds went to the Ploughshares Anniversary Fund.